anisarsad/Sales-Insight-Adhoc-Request/README.md

 ## Problem Statement:

-Atliq Hardwares (imaginary company) is one of the leading computer hardware producers in India and well expanded in other countries too.
+Atliq Hardwares, a prominent computer hardware manufacturer in India with a strong international presence, has identified a need for enhanced data-driven decision-making capabilities.

-However, the management noticed that they do not get enough insights to make quick and smart data-informed decisions.
-They want to expand their data analytics team by adding several junior data analysts.
-Tony Sharma, their data analytics director wanted to hire someone who is good at both tech and soft skills.
-Hence, he decided to conduct a SQL challenge which will help him understand both the skills.
+To address this, the company plans to expand its data analytics team by recruiting several junior data analysts.
+Tony Sharma, the Director of Data Analytics, is seeking candidates who demonstrate a balance of technical proficiency and interpersonal skills.
+To evaluate these qualities, he has organized a SQL challenge designed to assess both technical expertise and soft skills.

 ## Objective: